MATHS AT ST LUKE'S

-To address lost learning in maths over the last year, St Luke's are introducing a new maths scheme called 'Power Maths'.
+To address lost learning in maths over the last year, St Luke's have introduced a new maths scheme called 'Power Maths'.
 This is a fantastic resource to introduce new or tricky concepts in the maths curriculum in small, manageable chunks.
-This will enable pupils to gain a deeper understanding and practise and apply their new learning in a range of contexts.
+This is enabling our pupils to close gaps, gain a deeper understanding of concepts and practise and apply their new learning in a range of contexts.

-Through a deep analysis of recent assessments, gaps and misconceptions have been identified within pupils' mathematical ability and these will be addressed within the new curriculum and through further intervention for pupils where necessary.
+Through a deep analysis of end of unit and summative assessments, gaps and misconceptions are identified within pupils' mathematical ability and these are addressed within the new curriculum and through further intervention for pupils where necessary.

-Children will have the opportunity to practise new learning at home through our online resource called Mathletics.
-This will help them to embed and secure new skills.
-(Please see Homework section of the website for details of when children can swap their books.)
+Children have the opportunity to practise new learning at home through our online resources - Mathletics and Times Table Rockstars.
+This helps them to embed and secure new skills.
+(Please see Homework section of the website for details).